Keep Calm and Carry On History and In the News:

 The New York Times Business Section

-Stephanie Clifford wrote an article entitled Calming Signs of Troubled Past Appears in Modern Offices.", about Keep Calm and Carry On posters in executive offices.
+Stephanie Clifford wrote an article entitled Calming Signs of Troubled Past Appears in Modern Offices.", about the Keep Calm Carry On poster in executive offices.
 She mentions the offices of David Lubars chairman and creative officer at BBDO North America; Edward Menicheschi, Vanity Fair publisher; Reto Gregori, Bloomberg News chief of staff; Peter Macey Wired ad sales director; the headquarters of the branding firm Redscout; and the copy department of Business Week.
 "It looks quiet and sort of stiff-upper-lippey," Mr. Lubars said.

 In a recent UK Independent article about Ben Bradshaw, the Secretary of State for Culture, Media and Sport, the author visits Bradshaw's office and we learn that: A "Keep Calm and Carry On" poster is Blu-Tacked to the back of his door.
 See: Ben Bradshaw article at Independent.Co.UK."